TheRealAnonymous008/quartz/content/details/computer science/machine learning/reinforcement learning/Dynamic Programming for Reinforcement Learning.md

 # Links
 * [[Markov Processes in Machine Learning]] - for an overview of MDPs

-* [[$Reinforcement Learning - An Introduction by Sutton and Barto|Sutton and Barto Ch.
+* [[Reinforcement Learning - An Introduction by Sutton and Barto|Sutton and Barto Ch.
 3.7 - 3.9, Ch.
 4]] - discussion on value functions and the Bellman Equation and approximately optimal solutions.
 	* 4.1 - for Policy Evaluation
 	* 4.4 - for Value Iteration
 	* 8.7 - Real Time DP